Why You Should Compost

 Composting has a variety of benefits and is super easy to do.
 You don’t need to be a gardener or buy a lot of things to get started.
 Heck, you can even make your own compost bin.
 Pinterest has all sorts of DIY compost bins that you can make as simple or as fancy as your heart desires.
 Ultimately, all you need is space for a pile/bin, organic waste and water.

-I received a compost bin as a gift just over 10 years ago.
+I received a *Deluxe Pyramid Composter as a gift just over 10 years ago.
 How many people do you know that can say that?
 Some would consider it an odd gift but I actually asked for one.
 At the time, a friend had been looking in to compost bins but wanted one with a handle that could be turned.
 The “turning type” bins were expensive so I went with a standard bin.
-This is the one I have.
 In hindsight, I should have opted for the “turning type”.
 I usually forget to turn it and it’s so full that it’s gotten to be a bit cumbersome but I’m determined to make it work for me.
 Scratching your head wondering why this pile of waste needs to be “turned”?
 All those little microorganisms need air to continue to produce energy, grow and consume more material.

 When it comes to composting, materials can fall in to three categories: